ArthurClemens/polythene/packages/polythene-theme/README.md

 }
 ~~~

-Note: to change a style of the component's base class, you must add the base class:
+Note: to change a style of the component's base class, you must add the base className:

 ~~~css
 .pe-button.submit-button {